Mashimo/DataScience-TidyData/codebook.md

 ### Cleaning of the data
 The included script performs the following steps:
 1. merge the training and the test data into one set
-2. Use descriptive activity names to name the activities in the data set
+2. use descriptive activity names to name the activities in the data set
-3. Extract only the measurements on the mean and standard deviation for each measurement.
+3. extract only the measurements on the mean and standard deviation for each measurement.
-4. Appropriately label the data set with descriptive variable names.
+4. appropriately label the data set with descriptive variable names.
 5. create a second, independent tidy data set with the average of each variable for each activity and each subject

 **Details for each step are in the readMe document:  readMe.md  (same GitHub repo)**